niksilver/elm-explained/types/UnionTypes.md

 type Direction = North | East | South | West
 ```

-In the above example we've defined the type `Suit`, but we've also
+In the above example we've defined the type `Direction`, but we've also
 created and defined the values `North`, `East`, `South` and `West`.
 If we put this code into
 [UnionTypes.elm](UnionTypes.elm)